SFOE/SSMDS/Specification.md

 ### Stations

-SwissSharedMobilityPushStations is a message that is sent in order to upload data about the stations.

 | Name  | Data Type | M/O | Description |
 | ------------- | ------------- | ------------- | --- |